sethvargo/vault-secrets-gen/README.md

    ```
    1. Enable mlock in kubernetes vault pod

-      First of all, It's not necessary when we are speaking about Vault in kubernetes, but if you want to enable mlock you check the following steps
+      First of all, It's not necessary when we are speaking about Vault in kubernetes, but if you want to enable mlock, check the following steps:

       - Add the following code into your values.yaml file before deploy the helm chart
       ```yaml